Historic Dixon Theatre~ Past ~ Present ~ Future

 Thank you for your continued support of the Historic Dixon Theatre!

-If you have any historic facts or information regarding The Historic Dixon Theatre, please email us at email@example.com
+If you have any historic facts, articles you wish to donate or information regarding The Historic Dixon Theatre you’d like to share, please email us at firstname.lastname@example.org

 The Historic Dixon Theatre is owned by the Lee County Civic Center Authority, a unit of government created by a resolution passed by the Lee county Board under the authority of the Metropolitan Civic Center Act.
 The board of trustees was appointed by the Civic Center Authority to manage the facility, including rental and fund-raising activities of the theater as well as setting policies for the maintenance of the facility.